aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 event sources [here](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).

-This module includes classes that allow using various AWS services as event sources for AWS Lambda via the high-level `lambda.addEventSource(source)` API.
+This module includes classes that allow using various AWS services as event sources for AWS Lambda via the high-level `awslambda.addEventSource(source)` API.

 NOTE: In most cases, it is also possible to use the resource APIs to invoke an AWS Lambda function.
 This library provides a uniform API for all Lambda event